-A private/alternative loan (BALP) is a consumer-based, non-need-based loan.
-The interest rate for an alternative loan is usually considerably higher than the rate for a federal loan.
+A private loan is a consumer-based, non-need-based loan.
+The interest rate for a private loan is usually considerably higher than the rate for a federal loan.
 Depending on your lender there may be no payments required while you are enrolled half-time or more.

-Things You Should Know Before Apply for an Private/Alternative Loan
+Things You Should Know Before Applying for a Private Loan

-- Apply for FASFA (Free Application for Federal Student Aid).
+- Complete the FASFA (Free Application for Federal Student Aid).

-- Even if a student has a high EFC (Expected Family Contribution) FASFA will offer federal loans options to students without SAP issues.
+- Even if a student has a high EFC (Expected Family Contribution), FAFSA will offer federal loans options to students without Satisfactory Academic Progress (SAP) issues.

-- Federal loans may offer lower interest rates and better repayment options than private/alternative loans.
+- Federal loans may offer lower interest rates and better repayment options than private loans.

 - Borrowers and/or co-signers with a good to excellent credit score are recommended.

-- Private/Alternative loans in combination with all other financial aid and scholarships cannot exceed the student’s budget.
+- Private loans in combination with all other financial aid and scholarships cannot exceed the student’s budget.